mcandre/buttery/README.md

 `-stitch Mirror` is the default continuity strategy.
 It works like an accordion, following the incoming sequence by replaying the incoming sequence backwards to form a loop.

-`-stitch Flip` follows the incoming sequence by reflecting the sequence horizontally.
+`-stitch FlipH` / `-stitch FlipV` follow the incoming sequence by reflecting the sequence horizontally or vertically.

 `-stitch None` presents the sequence with no special continuity transition.
 This is mainly useful for simply enabling the infinite loop setting on a GIF.